EmmanuelKusi/morph-nft/README.md

 export default App;
 ```

-3. Add your NFT contract’s ABI (`NFTContractABI.json`) to the project.

-4. Run the frontend:
+3. **Run the frontend**:

 ```bash
 npm start
 ```

-Now you have a basic dApp that fetches and displays NFT data from your contract.
+This simple frontend allows users to fetch and display the metadata of the first NFT minted from your contract.

+---

 ### Conclusion

-Congratulations!
-You've successfully created and deployed your own NFT collection on Morph L2.
-You've also learned how to mint NFTs and build a frontend that interacts with your NFT contract.
-This setup can be expanded into a full-fledged NFT marketplace, a gallery, or any other NFT-based application.
+You've successfully created and deployed your own NFT collection on Morph L2 using the latest **Ethers.js v6** and **Hardhat**!
+You've learned how to:
+- Set up a smart contract using OpenZeppelin's ERC-721 standard.
+- Deploy it to a Layer 2 network.
+- Mint an NFT and build a frontend that interacts with your contract.

-Feel free to experiment by adding more features like batch minting, royalty support, or integrating with marketplaces!
+Feel free to extend this tutorial by adding features like batch minting, integrating royalty standards, or building out a full NFT marketplace!

+You can find example code for this tutorial here:  [Github Replo](https://github.com/EmmanuelKusi/morph-nft/)

+---

+This concludes the updated tutorial with all the necessary changes for **Ethers.js v6**.
+Let me know if you have any other questions or need further clarification!